-Yet, after my baptism the tests and trials began.
+Yet, after my baptism, the tests and trials began.
 Everything that I have ever stood for came to a halt this year.
 I gave up on myself and gave myself up.
 I became weak.
 I became lonely.
 I gave into temptation time and time again despite the feelings of conviction I had.
 I didn’t know who I was becoming.
 I was a functioning wreck without self-control.
 I no longer knew how to defend my beliefs because I was confused myself.
 What did I believe in?
 Was I still an advocate for celibacy?
 Did I believe in saving yourself before marriage or did I only believe it because someone told me I should?
 I began talking to old boyfriends.
 Boyfriends I clearly left in the past because their beliefs did not align with my own.
 I resented singlehood.
 I began to feel lonely and unworthy of a relationship.
 I let thoughts plague my head about being alone and a spinster forever.
 I gossiped.
 Loved celebrity gossip too much and reveled in the latest “tea.”
 I had no self-control; no inhibitions.
 I did things in the dark hoping it wouldn’t come to light.
-I lied, and told myself it was for the other persons own good.
 I was far from the perfect Christian.
-I struggled more after my baptism than I’d ever did in my whole walk with Christ.
+I struggled more after my baptism than I’d ever done in my whole walk with Christ.
 I was a sinner.
 I am a sinner.

 I’m not perfect.
 I believe we sometimes go through these things to have an amazing story to tell that would one day inspire others.
 I am thinking I went through these things to share with believers that it’s not easy.
 The more you step forward in the light, the more the devil tries to bring you back into the dark.
 The closer I got to God the further I was from him.

-Lastly, I want to practice self-discipline with the amount of time I spend with God.
+Lastly, I want to be intentional with the amount of time I spend with God.
 Sometimes we let the hustle and bustle of life get in the way with our relationship with God and that’s unacceptable.
-If I know I can’t go to bed without reading the word, marinating on his blessings and teachings and saying a prayer then I will carve out the time to spend with him.
+If I know I can’t go to bed without reading the word, marinating on his blessings and teachings and saying a prayer then I will carve out the time throughout the day to spend with God.
 No excuses.

 Follow Lifestylebyky.com blog